 “At least 90% of women have cellulite,” adds NYC-based plastic surgeon Dr. Gregory LaTrenta, “but it’s really probably closer to 100%.
 By contrast, very few men have it.
 With women septae are vertical, while in men they’re oblique, which is why fewer men develop the dimpled appearance of cellulite – their septae holds the fat back much better.”

 “At least 90% of women have cellulite, but it’s probably closer to 100%.”

 To explain the underlying cause of cellulite, LaTrenta likens the affected skin to an ice cube tray.
 “Fat under the skin’s layers are the ice cubes and the septae are the dividers in the tray.
 When fat builds up in the lower legs — as happens with age, pregnancy, and weight gain — you’re more likely to see cellulite.
 It’s as if the water in the ice cube tray fills and covers the tops of the dividers, or septae.”

-There are three different levels of cellulite, which doctors base on how noticeable it is.
-The cellulite level of a patient determines which treatments will be the most effective to address it.
+There are three different levels of cellulite, which doctors determine based on the visibility of the cellulite.
+A patient’s cellulite level helps to determine which treatments will be the most effective.

 - Level 1: can only be seen when flexing muscles in the affected area.

 - Level 2: can be seen when muscles are at rest.

 - Level 3: the skin has dents, cobblestones, and hills that are visible at all times.